 Though available as a topical oil, blackcurrant seed oil works best when consumed as a supplement.

 Castor oil for hair care has been covered extensively on the website.
 Its benefits are immense and it’s one of the best oils to use for the oil cleansing method.

 Castor oil has a very high ricinoleic acid content, which makes it a drying oil.
 You should dilute it with a suitable carrier oil.

 Kiwifruit oil helps reduce age progression on the skin.
 It also moisturizes and helps keep the skin soft and supple.

-Though poppy seed oil is light, it doesn’t get absorbed into the skin quickly.
-However, it isn’t greasy.
-Poppy seed oil is suitable for matured and damaged skin.
+Poppyseed oil is suitable for matured and damaged skin.
 It forms a protective barrier on the skin.
-Try PÖDÖR Premium Poppy Seed Oil.
+Try PÖDÖR Premium Poppyseed Oil.

 Non-Comedogenic Oils with Rating 1